superrmatt/funWithGraphs/README.md

 >                         A
 >                        / \
 >                       B   C
-- Therefore, Node A, has two children, in my representation of a Node, that would be represented as an array of Nodes: [B,C].
+- Therefore, Node A, has two children, in my implemention of a Node, that would be represented as an array of Nodes: [B,C].
 What if children looks like this: [B,C,D]? </br>
 >                       D
 >                        \
 >                         A